sheltermanager/asm3/doc/manual/configuration.rst

   added is not an image and the notes are blank, use the original filename as the notes.

-* Default to advanced find animal screen: If ticked, the find animal screen will appear in advanced mode by default.

-* Advanced find animal screen defaults to on shelter: If ticked, the advanced find animal screen will automatically select “On Shelter” as the logical location when the screen is opened.

-* Default to advanced find person screen: If ticked, the find person screen will appear in advanced mode by default.

 * Include off-shelter animals in medical calendar and books: If ticked, animals with outstanding medical/vacc/tests that have left the shelter will be shown in medical books and the medical calendar.